ad-lightning/tags-android-sdk-sample-app/README.md

     };
 ```

 You should pass more information about your app using [BoltiveTagDetails](#tag-details) object inside AdViewConfiguration's constructor.
+Don't forget to pass InterstitialAd parameter to `BoltiveMonitor.captureInterstitial`.

 **Note:** When Boltive SDK detects an offensive interstitial - it automatically blocks and dismisses it (contrary to the behavior for banners, where it is a developer responsibility), providing you with a callback (you implement it as an anonymous function passed to `BoltiveMonitor.captureInterstitial`) where you can reload the interstitial and/or perform any other side effects as necessary.